Leptogenesis with dynamical couplings

-In this work, we introduce temperature dependence in the coupling $\lambda_D$ as a mechanism to suppress washout effects in leptogenesis.
+\emph{Discussion.}—In this Letter, we introduced temperature dependence into the RHN coupling $\lambda_D$, as a new approach to effectively reduce washout effects in leptogenesis.
 In this scenario, $\lambda_D$ experiences significant suppression at high temperatures, resulting in the simultaneous suppression of both RHN decays and washout processes.
-As the temperature decreases, $\lambda_D$ becomes sizable, generating the asymmetry while the washout processes are already Boltzmann suppressed.
-Through this temperature-dependent coupling, the washout processes are highly suppressed, allowing all generated asymmetry to survive.
-This new mechanism significantly opens up parameter space for leptogenesis.
-For hierarchical RHNs, achieving the observed BAU is possible as long as $M_1 \gsim 10^9~{\rm GeV}$.
-In particular, this mechanism allows the parameter space in $10^9~{\rm GeV} \lsim M_1 \lsim 10^{11}~{\rm GeV}$ in which conventional leptogenesis suffers from the strong washout effects.
-For heavier RHNs, this new mechanism allows smaller CP-violations compared to the Davison-Ibara bound.
+As the temperature decreases to below the RHN mass, $\lambda_D$ restores to the thermal leptogenesis value, generating the lepton asymmetry through RHN decays while washout processes are already Boltzmann suppressed.
+Through this temperature-dependent coupling, the washout effects are highly suppressed, ensuring the survival of all generated asymmetry, hence accounting for the observed BAU.